mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 | Finger Sequencing Task | Motor sequencing | Capellini handling |
 | NEPSY visuomotor precision | Visuomotor tracking/Hand-eye coordination | Parallel rung walk|
 | CANTAB SRT | Motor response time/Attention | *not modeled* |
-<i>**Table 2.
-Development of a Mouse Model for the Arizona Cognitive Task Battery (ACTB).
-In order to isolate the contribution of of spatial features from sensory/perceptual features on task performance, all paradigms in the Hippocampus and Medial Temporal Lobe section were run twice, once in the presence and once absence of environmental cues.**</i>
+<i>**Table X. Development of a Mouse Model for the Arizona Cognitive Task Battery (ACTB).
+In order to isolate the contribution of of spatial features from sensory/perceptual features on task performance, all paradigms in the Hippocampus and Medial Temporal Lobe section were run twice, once in the presence and once absence of environmental cues.
+Note that within the Hippocampus and Medial Temporal Lobe section there are additional tasks run in the mouse model that do not appear in the ACTB that are intended to more fully characterize any deficits observed in the mouse model.**</i>

+The week prior to testing, all animals were handled in 15 min daily sessions and given an opportunity to habituate to the clear or red apparatus for at least 15 min and acclimate to sucrose pellet rewards.
+Behavioral tasks emphasizing exploratory behaviors (under *Hippocampus and Medial Temporal Lobe* in **Table X**) were presented in a pseudorandomized order between mice (randomized within the Ts65Dn mice and a 2N wildtype littermate was yoked to a given Ts65Dn mouse to account for any potential task order effects), followed by spontaneous alternation and motor tasks, then response and reversal learning tasks.
+After these tasks, mice received training on the cheeseboard, and then finally were presented with test designed to evaluate quality of life/adaptive functional measures to reduce the influence of any anxiety measures on later task performance.

 ##Tests of Spatiotemporal Attributes